Do you need title insurance when buying property in Costa Rica?

 So what now?

 How do you know you are buying a property with a clear title?
-First hire an American-European real estate agent, who will check title when the property is listed.
+An American-European real estate agent always checks the title when listing the property.
 Then, the agent again runs a title check when the buyer makes the offer.

 Your real estate attorney – notary public, who closes the purchase, will do two title checks.
 The first one when he/she writes up the option to purchase – sale agreement.
 The second one just before closing.